Giraut/flipper_zero_noptel_lrf_sampler_3d_printed_case/README.md

 ### YYNMOS-1 MOSFET driver module

-Desolder the screw terminal blocks to reduce the height of the module
+Desolder the screw terminal blocks to reduce the height of the module.

 ### HW-044 TTL-to-RS232 converter module